mattysc42/IoT_midterm_remote/README.md

 # IoT_midterm_remote
 This is a repository for my Deepdive IoT midterm.
-I'm making a remote controller that allows me to control music over the network.
+I'm making a room controller that automatically plays music and controls lights and outlets over a network.